MortenTsinakov/iti0302-frontend/README.md

-This project was developped during the Web Application Project (iti0302) lecture in Taltech.
+This project was developped as part of the Web Application Project (iti0302) course in Taltech.

 ## OneLouder